lowRISC/opentitan/hw/ip/spi_device/doc/registers.md

 is not affected by this field.
 The command always parse 24 bits on the SPI line 0 following the SPI command as the address field.

-### CFG . timer_v
-number of clocks for RXF to wait.

-To reduce traffic to SRAM, RXF control module waits given clock cycle if it doesn't fill SRAM data width even if Async RX FIFO is empty.

 ### CFG . rx_order
 RX bit order on SDI.
 Module stores bitstream from MSB to LSB if value is 0.